Australia in the Vietnam War: Increased Australian commitment, 1965–1970

 From May 1969, the main effort of the task force refocussed on Phước Tuy Province.
 Later in June 1969, 5 RAR fought one of the last large-scale actions of the Australian involvement in the war, during the Battle of Binh Ba, 5 km north of Nui Dat in Phước Tuy Province.
 The battle differed from the unusual Australian experience, because it involved infantry and armour in close-quarter house-to-house fighting against a combined PAVN/VC force, through the village of Binh Ba.
 For the loss of one Australian killed, the PAVN/VC lost 107 killed, six wounded and eight captured, in a hard-fought but one-sided engagement.

 Due to the losses suffered at Binh Ba, the PAVN was forced to move out of Phước Tuy into adjoining provinces and, although the Australians did encounter main force units in the years to come, the Battle of Binh Ba marked the end of such clashes.
 Yet, while the VC had largely been forced to withdraw to the borders of the province by 1968–69, control of Phước Tuy was challenged on several occasions in the following years, including during the 1968 Tet Offensive, as well as in mid-1969, following the incursion of the PAVN 33rd Regiment, and again in mid-1971, with further incursions by the 33rd Regiment and several VC main force units and, finally, during the Easter Offensive in 1972.
 Attacks on South Vietnamese Regional Force outposts, and incursions into the villages, had also continued.

 Large-scale battles were not the norm in Phước Tuy Province.
 More typical was company-level patrolling and cordon and search operations, which were designed to put pressure on enemy units and disrupt their access to the local population.
 To the end of Australian operations in Phước Tuy, that remained the focus of Australian efforts, and that approach arguably achieved the restoration of South Vietnamese government control in the province.
 Australia's peak commitment at any one time was 7,672 combat troops and New Zealand's, 552, in 1969.

 During that time, the AATTV had continued to operate in support of the South Vietnamese forces, with an area of operations stretching from the far south to the Vietnamese Demilitarized Zone (DMZ) which formed the border between North Vietnam and South Vietnam.
 Members of the team were involved in many combat operations, often commanding formations of Vietnamese soldiers.
 Some advisors worked with regular Army of the Republic of Vietnam (ARVN) units and formations, while others worked with the Montagnard hill tribes, in conjunction with US Special Forces.
 A few were involved in the controversial Phoenix Program, run by the US Central Intelligence Agency (CIA), which was designed to target the VC infrastructure through infiltration, arrest and assassination.
 The AATTV became Australia's most decorated unit of the war, winning all four Victoria Crosses awarded during the conflict.

 Australia also sent some civilian medical staff to help during the war.
+43 Australian army nurses served.